Mikaela/gist/fineid/README.md

 Issuer of certificate and root certificate: VRK Gov. CA for Citizen Certificates - G3 | VRK Gov. Root CA - G2 (Trusted) Time of signature: ...
 (Time stamp not validated by a time stamp authority (TSA))
 ```

+Although other EIDAS/European signing verification capable services or
+applications should work too.

 ## Root certificates